allfoxwy/UnitXP_SP3/README.md

 Vanilla way doing periodic work is to use GetTime() in an OnUpdate() function and check if the time is come.
 This is basically doing [busy waiting](https://en.wikipedia.org/wiki/Busy_waiting).
 And because of the game is single-threaded, these timer pulling call would cost FPS.
 Mostly these function call are useless.
 For example on a 60 Hz display, we need triggering an event every second, then there would be 59 useless function call before every 1 useful call.
 Blizz later added C_Timer facility in patch 6.0.2 to solve this problem.

 This mod adding a new timer facility to the game.
-These timers are running in a serperated thread so that their pulling call would not block game thread.
+These timers are running in a separated thread so that their pulling call would not block game thread.
 When a timer triggers, it would call the corresponding Lua callback in game thread.
 The callback is passed with a single parameter which is `timer ID`.
 It is safe to `arm` or to `disarm` timers in callbacks.

 The `arm` method in above example has 2 numberic parameter: The first `1000` means the timer would goes off when 1000ms after the `arm` method.
-The second `3000` means the timer would repeatly run every 3000ms after first trigger.
+The second `3000` means the timer would repeat every 3000ms after first trigger.
 If we pass a `0` to second numberic parameter, the timer would only goes off for once then disarm itself.

+`timerID` is a 32-bits unsigned integer which should be able to safely store in Lua's number type.
+As by default Lua should use double-precision float for numbers and it would have 52-bits in its fraction part.

+When `disarm` a timer, its `timerID` would not be reused.
+This should be fine as 32-bits is a lot of IDs.

+Note that `disarm` a timer means it would not be triggered in future, however if it is already triggered and its Lua callback is already [in queue](https://github.com/allfoxwy/UnitXP_SP3#onupdate-and-timer), this callback is still going to be fired later.
+This behavior should be fine as Lua callback is encapsulated by a pcall() ignoring error.

-Beware that the timer is running in a seperated thread so game's `/reload` would NOT disarm a repeating timer.
+Beware that the timer is running in a separated thread so game's `/reload` would NOT disarm a repeating timer.
 AddOns need to take care of their own repeating timer in `PLAYER_LOGOUT` or `PLAYER_LEAVING_WORLD` event and call `disarm` method to shut down cleanly.

-Timer accuracy is decided by FPS: There would be at most 1 callback for each timer per frame.
+Timer accuracy is influenced by FPS.
+There would be at most 1 callback for each timer per frame.
 It is possible that there could be no timer callback during a frame.
+The underlying C++ code using MS VC++ std::condition_variable.wait_until().
+I'm not sure how accurate is it.